How To Use Airplay with Chromecast – Everything You Need to Know

 Windows and Chromecast or AirPlay

-You follow the same basic steps to get the AirParrot 2 application for Windows.
+For Windows, AirParrot is compatible with Vista, 7, 8.x, and 10, but not RT.
+To get it to work, you follow the same basic steps to get the AirParrot 2 application for Windows as you did for Mac.
 First, navigate to the AirParrot 2 website.
 Once you’ve landed on the Windows AirParrot 2 download page, in the upper right-hand side, click the green “TRY” button.
 Once it’s downloaded, you can use AirParrot 2 free for a seven-day trial period.

 - On the next page, you’ll click on the “for Windows” version.
 A drop-down box will appear on the screen.
 Select either 32 or 64 bit, depending on which version of the Windows operating system you’re running.
 The MSI file will then be downloaded to your browser.